edezhath/edezhath.github.io/_posts/2015-12-7-collision.markdown

 ![clusters.jpeg]({{site.baseurl}}/_posts/clusters.jpeg)

 ##Encoding categorical features
 We have to encode categorical data into numerical features.
 We could assign an integer to each value, say `[0,1,2]` for `['BRONX', 'QUEENS', 'BROOKLYN']`.
-But this would introduce an unintended scale into the data : Brooklyn is not actually twice Queens.
+But this would introduce a spurious scale into the data : Brooklyn is not actually twice Queens.
 To avoid this, each category is encoded as a seperate 0-1 feature.
 I make a dictionary from the unique values of each feature, and use this to replace them in the Pandas dataframe.
 We can then run this through scikit-learn's "OneHotEncoder".
 It's useful to store this encoding dictionary instead of doing it on the fly, since we'll need to use the same encoding scheme for test/future data that we want to make predictions for.
 {% highlight python %}
 replacedict=dict.fromkeys(data.columns.values)
 for i in train.columns.values: